 We lived in four countries, traveled to over 30 and immigrated twice.
 We saw Mt.
 Everest by moonlight and the Grand Canyon at sunrise.
-We slept on the Great Wall of China, walked on the beaches of Lesbos and skated the entire length of the Rideau Canal.
+We slept on the Great Wall of China, walked on the beaches of Lesbos and skated the entire length of the Rideau Canal in Ottawa, Canada.

 We walked with elephants in Cambodia, came upon a bear in Newfoundland and were charged by a moose in Alaska.
 We celebrated the winter solstice with Mayans at Tikal, Guatemala, Yi Peng with Thais in Thailand and the Balinese New Year in Bali.

 After 16 years, we have parted ways as a married couple.
 I am hoping that this post brings me closer to closure.

 Favorite Travel Memories